Being a Stepmom with No Kids of Your Own

 As someone who grew up on Full House, it’s hard for me to agree that kids can’t benefit from having more than two parental figures.
 Each of the caretakers in DJ, Stephanie, and Michelle’s lives brought a unique love and value.
 I grew up in a home with my mother, uncle, grandma, and grandpa for the first few years of my life.
 I fail to see how extra support could ever disadvantage a child.
 In that same vein, I’m 100% confident that stepchildren can develop the same level of love for their stepparent as their biological parents.

 I see it as my responsibility as a stepparent to raise my husband’s child alongside him and work toward a loving relationship with his son.
 Notice the word ‘work’.
 In the same way that your partner would take you out on dates to build up your romantic relationship, take your stepchild out to their favorite restaurant for some 1:1 time.
 If there’s anything I learned from Supernanny, it’s that bad kids become bad via their environment.
 Create a positive space for your stepchild and listen to them.
-Don’t disengage when the going gets rough.
+Don’t disengage when the going gets rough, and understand that being a stepmom with no kids of your own isn’t a walk in the park.

 How to be a good stepmom